EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *Believe that this uncritical, and hence unscientific, trust in the artifacts and techniques of what became codified as scientific agriculture was responsible for its failures.
 The logical companion to complete faith in a quasi-industrial model of high modernist agriculture was an often explicit contempt for the practices of actual cultivators and what might be learned from them.
 Whereas a scientific spirit would have counseled skepticism and dispassionate inquiry into these practices, modern agriculture, as a blind faith, preached scorn and summary dismissal.*

 - *In a work-to rule action (the French call it greve du zele), employees begin doing their jobs by meticulously observing every one of the rules and regulations and performing only the duties stated in their job descriptions.
 The result, fully intended in this case, is that the work grinds to a halt, or at least to a snail's pace.
 The workers achieve the practical effect of a walkout while remaining on the job and following their instructions to the letter.
 Their action also illustrates pointedly how actual work processes depend more heavily on informal understandings and improvisations than upon formal work rules.
-In the long work-to-rule action against Caterpillar, the large equipment manufacturer, for example, workers reverted to following the inefficient proce dures specified by the engineers, knowing they would cost the company valuable time and quality, rather than continuing the more expeditious practices they had long ago devised on the job.'*
+In the long work-to-rule action against Caterpillar, the large equipment manufacturer, for example, workers reverted to following the inefficient procedures specified by the engineers, knowing they would cost the company valuable time and quality, rather than continuing the more expeditious practices they had long ago devised on the job.'*

 - *On a much bigger, higher-stakes canvas, war diplomacy and politics more generally are metis-laden skills.
 The successful practitioner, in each case, tries to shape the behavior of partners and opponents to his own ends.
 Unlike the sailor, who can adjust to the wind and the waves but not influence them directly, the general and the politician are in constant interaction with their counterparts, each of whom is trying to outfox the other.*